-- (c) If the insurer requests review, the packet must accompany the request, with copies sent simultaneously to the other parties. - (d) If the requesting party is other than the insurer, or if the director has initiated the review, the director will request the record from the insurer.
-The insurer must provide the record within 14 days of the director's request in the form and format described in this rule.
+(e)(B) If the insurer requests review, the packet must accompany the request, with copies sent simultaneously to the other parties.

+(d)(C) If the requesting party is other thannot the insurer, or if the director has initiated the review, the director will request the record from the insurer.
+The insurer must provide the record within 14 days of the director's request in the form and formatas described in this rule.